 - That a customer will lose weight by wearing a product on the body or rubbing it into the skin.

-- Mexico: Weight loss, weight gain, muscle building, and similar products are prohibited in Mexico.
+- Mexico: Weight loss, weight gain, muscle building, and similar products are prohibited.

 - Australia: Weight loss foods, supplements, topical creams, and claims related to weight loss or slimming are prohibited.